Akshay10258/MyProjects/SpotifyClone/ReadME.md

 - Its not a fully fledged project yet and just developed to test the frontend-development skills.

+-It has some sample song folders loded from AWS S3 bucket.

-- The website is hosted in this Link : https://my-projects-omega-three.vercel.app/ (it has some sample song folders)
+- The website is hosted in this Link : https://my-projects-omega-three.vercel.app/